ADGEfficiency/course-starter-python/neuapp/slides/datetimes/timezones.md

 <img src="/datetimes/f2.png" alt="This image is in /static" width="50%">

 Because of how the sun moves around this planet, different parts of the planet are in light or darkness at the same moment in time.

-For the inhabitants of Alpha this doesn't matter - they live in Alpha Standard Time.
+For the inhabitants of Alpha, *who abhor to explore*, this doesn't matter - they live in Alpha, and always follow Alpha Standard Time - a 24 hour clock.

-The inhabitants of Alpha don't like to explore - until one day, a group of villagers leave for the unknown.
+Until one day, a group of villagers leave for the unknown.

 ---

 ## What is a timezone?

-One day a second village is discovered - named Omega, it's located on the other side of the planet.
-When it's daytime in Alpha, it is night in omega (and vice versa).
+One day a second village is discovered - named Omega, located on the other side of the planet.
+When it's day in Alpha, it is night in Omega (and vice versa).

 Eager to share and learn, the village of Omega adopts Alpha Standard Time.
 Quickly the effects of this decision start to become apparent.

-School starts at 0600 in Alpha Standard Time in Alpha - for the residents of Omega to start school at the same time of day, they start school at 1800!
+School starts at 0600 in Alpha Standard Time - for the residents of Omega to start school at the same time of day, they start school at 1800!

 In order for the time to make sense in both villages, our planet three implements timezones:

 - Alpha Standard Time,
 - Omega Standard Time,
-- Coordinated Universal Time.
+- Coordinated Universal Time (known as UTC).

 ---